 Chapter 15 – Rising Power, Falling Stars

 Giles sat in the library, the books he was meant to be cataloguing forgotten on his desk, trying and failing to find a solution to Cordelia’s problem.
-While he may not be able to help her with her social issues with regards to the group, he felt certain that is he could somehow help her with her pursuer they would all be able to breathe easier.
-Hearing the door to the library swing open he stood expecting find Buffy or even Cordelia waiting for him, he was not ashamed to admit that finding Kendra standing before him left it slightly flat footed.
+While he may not be able to help her with her social issues with regards to the group, he felt certain that if he could somehow help her with her pursuer they would all be able to breathe easier.
+Hearing the door to the library swing open he stood expecting to find Buffy or even Cordelia waiting for him, he was not ashamed to admit that finding Kendra standing before him left him slightly flat footed.
 After the incident with Spike the other slayer had returned to her home country, presumably never to be seen again, yet for some reason she had once again made the journey to Sunnydale.

 “Kendra, to what do I owe this honor?”
 Taking a deep calming breath he prepared himself to deal with whatever dark tidings followed the girl all the way from Jamaica.

 “My watcher tells me all the signs indicate that a very dark power has risen in Sunnydale.
 One that in time will threaten us all.”
 The girl stood straight, her hands behind her back, looking every inch the soldier.
 Removing his glasses he rubbed at the ache behind his eyes as the weight of the world seemed to crash back down upon his shoulders.

 “Did your watcher give you any details, any ideas about what this darkness may be?”
 It was unlikely, the signs that Sam Zabuto favored were normally only a starting place.
 A signal that one should look closer, to see for themselves what was beginning to stir in the world around them.
 Last time the tidings had been in reference to Drusilla’s rising, this time it was likely to be something equally horrendous.